-DERIVATIVE FINANCIAL INSTRUMENTS--The Company uses derivative financial instruments for other than trading purposes to alter the risk profile of an existing underlying exposure.
-Interest rate swaps are used to manage interest risk exposures and amounts payable and receivable are recognized in interest income or expense on an accrual basis based on the terms of the agreement and the interest rates prevailing at that time.
+2. BASIS OF PRESENTATION AND SIGNIFICANT ACCOUNTING POLICIES (CONTINUED) prevailing at that time.
 Forward foreign currency exchange contracts are used to manage currency exposures arising from future income.
 These contracts are recorded at their fair value with unrealized gains and losses recognized currently in the statement of operations.